This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

 Two groups of people are going to love Star Wars Battlefront immediately.
 Dedicated Star Wars fans who’ve always wanted to play a part in a battle on Hoth, Endor or fly an X-Wing into combat will love the style of the game and come away satisfied.
 This group will probably enjoy all the maps available and get the season pass for more of their favorite scenarios.

-Star Wars Battlefront is a great way to spend a few hours but I’m concerned about its long term playability without the expensive season pass.
-Recommended if you’re a avid Star Wars fan or have a Battlefield craving.
+Star Wars Battlefront is a great way to spend a few hours, but I’m concerned about its long term playability without the expensive season pass.
+It might be worth looking at if you are an avid Star Wars fan or have a Battlefield craving.

 Product: Star Wars: Battlefront| Developer: EA DICE | Publisher: EA | Platform: PC (Windows/Origin), PS4, Xbox One, | Genre: Multiplayer Battlefield | Language: English | Players: 1 | Version: Europe | Release Date November 17 2015|Content Rating: PEGI 16

 The review is based on the XBox One version of the game, kindly provided by EA.
-This post contains affiliate links.
-First published on 26th November 2016
+This article was first published on 26 November 2015 and is no longer being updated.
+Information may be out of date or otherwise inaccurate due to the passage of time.